Goal of Lab 4:

 • Click on the blue pitch track in the middle of the vowel

-• A red horizontal bar should appear, with the pitch value (in dark blue) on the right side of the window.
+• A red horizontal bar should appear, with the pitch value (in dark blue or dark red, depending on your version of Praat) on the right side of the window.

 1. By looking at the waveform (top of the display) (see Figure 4.2):